benknight/resume/readme.md

 **Front-End Engineer at CouchSurfing**
 *San Francisco, CA (2011–2012)*
-Proving the code and design for new product features, modernization of the front end, and A/B testing of significant user experience flows.
+Providng the code and design for new product features, modernization of the front end, and A/B testing of significant user experience flows.

 **Web Developer at Perch Design Studio**
 *Portland, ME (2010–2011)*